 Granite Park Chalet Hike: The Photo Tour

 We’re starting to plan out next summer’s adventures, including our 3 day Granite Park Chalet hike!
 Although we won’t have firm Summer 2020 trip dates until January 2020, we are signing people up to be on the first-to-know-trip-dates email.
 We’ll send that email in January.
 If Chalet trips interest you, be sure to sign up here.
-There’s no commitment, you’ll just be the first to know when we’re going to Granite Park, and hopefully, to Sperry Chalet, too.
+There’s no commitment, you’ll just be the first to know when we’re going to Granite Park and to Sperry Chalet, too.

 Check out these gorgeous Granite Park Chalet hike photos from 2019 guest Connor Joslin:

-The morning of you trip, you’ll hike to Granite Park Chalet.
+The morning of your trip, you’ll hike to Granite Park Chalet.
 Depending on conditions, you’ll either start from Logan Pass and travel down the Highline Trail to the Chalet, or you’ll come up from the Loop.
 Both trails are extremely scenic.
 The Highline Trail is longer with less elevation gain.
 The Loop is shorter but steeper.
 The picture above is from the Highline Trail.